open-forest-observatory/automate-metashape/README.md

 Note that the owner of the output data will be the `root` user.
 To set the ownership to your user account, you can run `sudo chown <username>:<username> <file name>` or `sudo chown <username>:<username> -R <folder name>`.

-## Usage

-### Native install

-**Reproducible workflow scripts:** Simply clone this repository to your machine!

-The general command line call to run the worflow has three components:
-1. Call to Python
-2. Path to metashape workflow Python script (`metashape_workflow.py`)
-3. Path to workflow configuration file (`*.yml`)

-For example:

-`python {repo_path}/python/metashape_workflow.py {config_path}/{config_file}.yml`

-All processing parameters are specified in the .yml config file.
-There is an example config file in the repo at `config/example.yml`.
-Details on the config file are below.

-### Docker install

-See Docker section above.

-### Workflow configuration ###

-All of the parameters defining the Metashape workflow are specified in the configuration file (a [YAML-format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) file).
-This includes directories of input and output files, workflow steps to include, quality settings, and many other parameters.

-An example configuration file is provided in this repo at `config/config-example.yml`.
-The file contains comments explaining the purpose of each customizable parameter.
-To prepare a customized workflow, copy the `config/config-example.yml` file to a new location, edit the parameter values to meet your specifications, save it, and then run the metashape workflow from the command line as described above, passing it the location of the customized configuration file.
-Do not remove or add parameters to the configuration file; adding will have no effect unless the Python code is changed along with the addition, and removing will produce errors.

-The workflow configuration is saved in a procesing log at the end of a workflow run (see below).

 #### Batch workflow configuration ####